JeremyCraigMartinez/3WH-554-USW/hw3.md

 b.
 What are all possible values of the ACK field in all possible messages cur- rently propagating back to the sender at time t?
 Justify your answer.

+__
+a. there are two scenarios.
+Scenario 1: receiver and received and ACKed all packets up to k-1.
+Senders window will contain [k, k+(4-1)].
+If the ACKs were not received, then it resends those packets, making the window [k-4,k]
+b. since the receiver is waiting for packet sequence number k, it has already received all packets up to k-1.
+If the sender is sending [k-4, k-1], then sender has received ACK for k-(4-1).
+Also, receiver will not resend this ACK meaning current ACKs propagating is [k-5, k-1]
+__

 ----------

 ###P23